 Propagating Virginia Pine Trees

-Propagating a Virginia pine tree is possible with branch cuttings, but not so much with seed.
-By the time you find a flush of fallen pinecones, they have likely dried out and released their seeds.
-It's best to stick to propagating with cuttings that you can take off the tree just about any time during the year, though it's best done between fall and winter before the new spring growth.
+Propagating a Virginia pine tree should be done from cuttings taken between fall and winter before the new spring growth.
 You'll need patience, however, because rooting a Virginia pine can take at least a year to root properly.

 - Dip the bottom inch of each cutting into rooting hormone.